Military production during World War II: Aircraft – Allied – British Empire

 Within the UK, initially aircraft production was very vulnerable to enemy bombing.
 To expand and diversify the production base the British set up shadow factories.
 These brought other manufacturing companies – such as vehicle manufacturers – into aircraft production, or aircraft parts production.
 These inexperienced companies were set up in groups under the guidance or control of the aircraft manufacturers.
 New factory buildings were provided with government money.

 Aircraft – Allies – France, Poland and minor powers

 Production numbers until the time of the German occupation of the respective country.

 Some types listed were in production before the war, those listed were still in production at the time of or after the Munich crisis.

 Aircraft - Axis - All

 Occupied countries produced weapons for the Axis powers.
 Figures are for the period of occupation only.

+Wartime Production: Canada

+Canadian military production increased dramatically throughout the duration of World War 2.
+These include things like: trucks, tanks, airplanes, naval vessels, etc.